Meta-learning For Vision-and-language Cross-lingual Transfer

 \subsection{XVL-MAML}

-Inspired by the effectiveness of MAML for quickly adapting to new tasks, we propose a novel MAML algorithm specialized for cross-lingual transfer in vision and language tasks, called XVL-MAML.
-Specifically, we first integrate traditional contrastive learning into the MAML algorithm, making it specialized for the visual-language task of cross-lingual transfer learning.
+Inspired by the effectiveness of MAML for quickly adapting to new tasks, we propose a novel variant of the MAML algorithm specialized for cross-lingual transfer in vision and language tasks, called XVL-MAML.
+Specifically, we first integrate contrastive learning into the MAML algorithm, making it specialized for the visual-language task of cross-lingual transfer learning.
 Our intuition is that we can use MAML with a contrastive loss as its learning objective for quickly adapting vision-language alignment to new languages.
-In this framework, the alignment between image and text in a specific language can be regard as a task.
-Inspired by \citet{nooralahzadeh2020zero}, we use data of one auxiliary language for fine-tuning, but with contrastive loss as objective function in the MAML algorithm.
+In this framework, the alignment between image and text in a specific language can be regarded as a task.
+Inspired by \citet{nooralahzadeh2020zero}, we use the data of one auxiliary language for fine-tuning, but with a contrastive loss as objective function in the MAML algorithm.

 Specifically, we sample a batch of support data $\mathcal{B}_s$ and a batch of query data $\mathcal{B}_q$ in the data in auxiliary language $A$ for each virtual task $\mathcal{T}$.
-Assuming the parameters of the model are $\theta$ and the contrastive loss on the support data is $L_{CL} (\theta)_{\mathcal{B}_s}$, then the parameters of the model can be updated by one step of gradient descent:
+Assuming the parameters of the model are $\theta$ and the contrastive loss on the support data is $\mathcal{L}_{CL} (\theta)_{\mathcal{B}_s}$, then the parameters of the model can be updated by one step of gradient descent:

 Following the MAML algorithm, our final objective for this task is to minimize $\mathcal{L}_{CL} (\theta^{'})_{\mathcal{B}_q}$ on the query data $\mathcal{B}_q$ using gradient descent: